kkirkar/kkirkar/README.md

 🛢️ A Petroleum and Natural Gas Engineering student with a knack for coding and problem-solving, driven by a passion for digital transformation within the oil and gas industry.

-🧐 Enthusiastic about using up-to-date digital tech to tackle engineering challenges and simplify tasks through automation, and get things done smarter.
+🧐 Enthusiastic about utilizing digital tools to tackle engineering challenges and simplify tasks through automation, and get things done smarter.

 🧠 Currently exploring deep learning frameworks: PyTorch and Keras